If your employer offers BrightPlan as a financial wellness benefit, please use the sign up instructions available from your employer.

 You can see your probability of success change dynamically, track the value of all savings linked to your goal, and view simulations of your progress based on projections of better or worse market conditions.

-BrightPlan supports account linking with over 10,000 financial institutions including banks, credit unions, credit cards, student loan and mortgage providers, and investment accounts.
+BrightPlan supports account linking with thousands of financial institutions including banks, credit unions, credit cards, student loan and mortgage providers, and investment accounts.

 You can link accounts from three locations:

 In order to link an account, select "add account" from one of these locations and input the online login credentials for your institution of choice.